 Using Pandas dataframes or R dataframes to process and analyze temperature time series data.¶

-NOTES: This week we will analyze the at-home temperature time series you have collected in order to see if we can extract some more information about the quality of the data, and what story the time series can tell us.
-We are going to compare your at-home temperature with air temperature from a weather station and see if there is a correlation, and/or a lag in the correlation.
+NOTES: This week we will analyze the at-home temperature time series you have collected in order to see if we can observe something about heat flow in houses and buildings.
+We are going to compare your temperature time-series with air temperature from a weather station and see if there is a correlation, and/or a lag in the correlation.

-- Put both your temperature data and the NOAA data onto the same time base by using datetime as the row index for both data sets and merging them.
+- Resampled your temperature data to a 5 minute time interval by using datetime as the row index for both data sets and merging them.
+This will be your INDOOR temperature.

 - Merge the two data sets into one data frame, so you can use them for time series analysis.

-- Last, compute the serial covariance to observe how well the two temperatures are correlated and if there is any lag between the outdoor temperature and your indoor temperature.
+- Compute the serial covariance to observe how well the two temperatures are correlated and if there is any lag between the outdoor temperature and your indoor temperature.

 In [ ]: